 Are constant urinary tract infections (UTIs) ruining your life?
 Have you been diagnosed with interstitial cystitis or painful bladder syndrome and told you must learn to live with it?

-CUTIC – the Chronic Urinary Tract Infection Campaign – was started by people like just you.
-We know first hand the pain and misery of living with a long-term infection.
+CUTIC – the Chronic Urinary Tract Infection Campaign – was started by people just like you.
+We know first-hand the pain and misery of living with a long-term infection.
 We’re campaigning for better recognition and treatment for sufferers.

 Our information and advice is based on the latest research and has been put together with the help of doctors specialising in chronic UTI.
+You can download guides to chronic UTI for yourself, and to share with family and friends, your medical professionals and employer.

 Chronic UTI – commonly asked questions